alexthecoder88/Syd/README.md

 # Syd
-React Native Nail salon appointment booking app for Android and iOS -- Work in progress !
+React Native Nail salon appointment booking app for Android and iOS
-This repository will only contain a portion of the client side code.
+This repository will only contain a small portion of the client side code.A cleaner work in progress version is kept private :)